yangjerrica/Molecular-Weight-Calcuation-game/README.md

  calculates the ones with the combination of atom (one letter only) and number (one number only), rather than the ones with two letters atom or numbers larger than 9.

- I would also refactor my main GUI (the MolarMassGame), for it has lots of functions tied together making it really hard to read.
+ I would also refactor my main GUI (the MolarMassGame class), for it has lots of functions tied together making it really hard to read.
 If I were to redo it, I would give each panel a class and then add it to the gui container, so when I have to change stuff, I don't need to spend a massive amount of time just to find the code.
+  It would make the code much cleaner and easier to edit.